alecoroian/Alexs-Projects/FinalMonteCarlo/README.txt

 In this simulation I use Monte Carlo methods to help predict future retirement savings and expenses.
+To use download and unzip the files, next run RetireRunner.java and follow the prompts in the terminal.
+Enjoy :)